apnadkarni/blt/man/treeview.rst

   below.

 *pathName* **close** ?\ **-recurse**\ ? *entryName* ... ?
   Closes the entry specified by *entryName*.
-In addition, if a Tcl script was specified by the **-closecommand** option, it is invoked.
+In addition, if a TCL script was specified by the **-closecommand** option, it is invoked.
 If the entry is already closed, this command has no effect.
   If the **-recurse** flag is present, each child node is